seekin4u/hetzner-k3s/readme.md

 my cluster showed up, now switch to it's context.

 k9s, :events, and i see this `Node cloud-master1 event: Registered Node cloud-master1 in Controller`, which means cluster is successfully deployed.

+To delete a cluster: export HCLOUD_TOKEN, then `hetzner-k3s delete --config cluster-config.yaml`, enter cluster name and wait.